-- Taxes were Taille the direct land tax, salt tax known as Gabelle, feudal dues or payments were taken by nobility and taxes known as Tithe was taken by the Church.
+- Taxes were Taille the direct land tax, a salt tax known as Gabelle, feudal dues or payments were taken by nobility and taxes known as Tithe was taken by the Church.

 - The French Revolution drew its strength from the ideas of philosophers and thinkers of the time, groups of intellectuals classified by scholars according to their thinking,

-- Physiocrats, Philosophers and some others were grouped as liberals depending on their ideologies.
+- Physiocrats, Philosophers, and some others were grouped as liberals depending on their ideologies.